 - Degenerative disc disease is a collapse of the intervertebral disc causing the bones of the spine or vertebrae to slide closer together and misalign.
 This misalignment causes compression of the nerve root producing localized pain and radiating pain from the lumbar spine.

 - Degenerative joint disease starts when the facet joints of the spine become misaligned, stressed or damaged.
-This misalignment and damage causes the joint capsule that surrounds the facet joint to lose fluid.
+This misalignment and damage cause the joint capsule that surrounds the facet joint to lose fluid.
 This loss of fluid allows the cartilage of the facet joint to rub painfully together.
 Over time the friction creates small bone spurs in and around the facet joint.
 Pain from degenerative joint disease can vary depending on how much damage has been done to the joint.
-Persistent stiffness, achiness and referral pains are common.
-In advanced cases referral pain may occur in the buttocks and hips.
+Persistent stiffness, achiness, and referral pains are common.
+In advanced cases, referral pain may occur in the buttocks and hips.

 Symptoms: Lumbar radiculopathy causes discomfort in several referral patterns, depending on which condition is involved and at what level of the spine.
 The nerve irritation can occur at any of the five levels (L1 through L5) of the lumbar spine, and including the top of the sacrum (S1).
 Here is a picture of the respective levels and where symptoms can be felt.

 - Irritation at the L2 nerve root produces pain, tingling or weakness into the lower back, front of the thigh and hip.

 - Irritation of L3 nerve root produces pain, tingling or weakness into the lower back, buttocks, front of the thigh and knee.

 - Irritation of L4 nerve root produces pain, tingling or weakness in the lower back, buttocks, knee, and foot.

 - Irritation of L5 nerve root produces pain, tingling or weakness over lower back, buttocks, hips, thighs, legs, and feet.